Proposed Approval of Planned Change of Roof-Color and Siding on House

 - The undertaking will not entail ground-disturbing activities.

-- Existing vegetation and landscaping hide the house entirely from other properties in the Green Springs National Historic Landmark District, as well as from its dependency structures, which are situated to the southeast.
+- Existing, mature, dense vegetation and landscaping hide the house entirely from other properties in the Green Springs National Historic Landmark District, as well as from its dependency structures, which are situated to the southeast.

-- Existing vegetation and landscaping hide the house entirely from a direct/frontal view from nearby Va.
+- Existing, mature, dense vegetation and landscaping hide the house entirely from a direct/frontal view from nearby Va.
 Route 22, leaving less than a third of the house visible from that road only at two oblique angles, and then only briefly by traffic passing on a 45 m.p.h.-speed-limit road.

-- The proposed change in exterior colors would be compatible with the neighboring area of the National Historic Landmark District since the exteriors of the nearest two houses—the nearest on the east and the nearest on the west—on Va.
-Route 22 and visible from that road in whole or in part (but under different ownership and not involved with the proposal above) likewise have white siding and gray, shingle roofs.
+- The proposed change in exterior colors would be compatible with the neighboring area of the National Historic Landmark District since the exterior of the two-story Boswell's Tavern- -one mile distant from Buttonwood and two stories in height, and the dwelling nearest to Buttonwood on the opposite side of Route 22 and visible from it in whole or in part (but under different ownership and not involved with the proposal above)—also has blue-gray siding with white trim.

 Comment may be offered via the telephone-number given below, or by clicking the "Document List" link at upper left, then clicking on the document itself.